kamilazdybal/PCAfold/docs/user/data-preprocessing.rst

 *************

 Functions for splitting data sets into train and test data for use in machine learning algorithms.
-Apart from random splitting that can be achieved with the commonly used `sklearn.model_selection.train_test_split <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html>`_, new methods are implemented here that allow for purposive sampling, such as drawing samples at certain amount from local clusters :cite:`May2010`, :cite:`Gill2004`.
+Apart from random splitting that can be achieved with the commonly used `sklearn.model_selection.train_test_split <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html>`_, extended methods are implemented here that allow for purposive sampling :cite:`Neyman1992`, such as drawing samples at certain amount from local clusters :cite:`May2010`, :cite:`Gill2004`.

 The general idea is to divide the entire data set ``X`` (or its portion) into train and test samples as presented below: